Myanmar rebels free lawmaker abducted in attack on boat

 The ethnic Rakhine rebels accused the lawmaker, Hawi Tin, who is a member of the mostly Christian Chin ethnic group, of passing on information about their activities to the authorities.

 He was abducted on Nov.
-3 while traveling by boat with several Indian nationals, one of whom was killed.
+3 while traveling by boat with several Indian nationals, one of whom died.
 The others were quickly set free.

 “Hawi Tin is home now,” said Salai Lian, a spokesman for the Chin Human Rights Organisation.